ginglis13/treego/README.md

 ### TODO

 1. There's a bunch more flags listed on the man page.
 I might add some more simple ones like checking uid or gid.
-I also need to fix the size flag, currently is not formatted properly.

 2. Show/expand symlinks (i.e., fakefile.txt -> /usr/share/fakefile.txt)